howardchung/jeopardy/README.md

 - Games might be incomplete if some clues weren't revealed on the show.

 ## Updating Clues:

-- The j-archive-parser project needs to be inside this directory
-- Run that to extract CSV data, then run `node dev/parseJArchiveCsv.js` to generate the single `jeopardy.json.gz` file.
+- Game data is collected using a separate j-archive-parser project and collected into a single gzipped JSON file, which this project can retrieve.

 ## Environment Variables
 - `REDIS_URL`: Provide to allow persisting rooms to Redis so they survive server reboots
+- `OPENAI_SECRET_KEY`: Provide to allow using OpenAI's ChatGPT to judge answers

 ## Tech